sidequery/hogflare/README.md

 ### Wrangler config

-Copy the example (gitignored) and fill in your stream endpoint:
+Copy the example and fill in your stream endpoint:

 ```bash
 cp wrangler.toml.example wrangler.toml